SFDO-Community/declarative-lookup-rollup-summaries/README.markdown

 Package [Production URL](https://login.salesforce.com/packaging/installPackage.apexp?p0=04tb0000000QeFj), [Sandbox URL](https://test.salesforce.com/packaging/installPackage.apexp?p0=04tb0000000QeFj)

 - Fix for [Currency Conversion?](https://github.com/afawcett/declarative-lookup-rollup-summaries/issues/57), special thanks to [Anthony Heber](https://github.com/aheber) for submitting the enhancement to [LREngine](https://github.com/abhinavguptas/Salesforce-Lookup-Rollup-Summaries) to fix this.
+The result of the child aggregation is converted to the parent record currency if the child field being aggregated is a Currency type and the org is using Multi-Currency.
+Note currently dated exchanged rates (available through Advanced Mulit-Currency) are currently not supported.

 **Version 1.11**